juju/juju-gui-charm/HACKING.md

 At this point, link "juju-plugins/plugins/juju_test.py" as "juju-test" somewhere in your PATH, so that it is possible to execute "juju-test".

-Our testing infrastructure requires the current directory name to match the charm name, so you must check out the charm into a directory named "juju-gui":

-    bzr branch lp:~juju-gui/charms/precise/juju-gui/trunk juju-gui

 Before being able to run the suite, test requirements need to be installed running the command: